 Deployment elements of USN

-[ITU-T Y.2221] define the ubiquitous sensor network (USN) as a conceptual network and an informational infrastructure which delivers sensed information and knowledge services to anyone at anywhere and anytime where the information and knowledge is developed by using context awareness.
+[ITU-T Y.2221] defines the Ubiquitous Sensor Network (USN) as a conceptual network and an informational infrastructure which delivers sensed information and knowledge services to anyone at anywhere and anytime where the information and knowledge is developed by using context awareness.

-USN applications and services are created by integration of sensor network services into network infrastructure.
-They are applied to everyday life in an invisible way as everything is virtually linked by pervasive networking between users (including machine and human) and sensor nodes, relayed through intermediate networking entities such as application servers, middleware entities, access network entities, and USN gateways.
-Integrating of the elements, USN applications and services can be used in many civilian application areas such as industrial automation, home automation, agricultural monitoring, healthcare, environment, pollution and disaster surveillance, homeland security, military field.
+USN applications and services are established by integration of sensor network services into network infrastructure.
+They are applied to everyday life in an invisible way as everything is virtually linked by pervasive networking between users (including machine and human) and sensor nodes, and relayed through intermediate networking entities such as application servers, middleware entities, access network entities, and USN gateways.
+Integrating of the elements, USN applications and services can be used in many civilian application areas such as industrial automation, home automation, agricultural monitoring, healthcare, environment, pollution and disaster surveillance, homeland security, and military field.

-Figure 1 shows elements of deploying USN applications and services to mitigate the climate change.
+Figure 2 shows elements of deploying USN applications and services to mitigate the climate change.
 They may cause negative impacts as well as positive impacts to the environment.